cartersocha/derek-vibe/SPEC.md

 - Mention hyperlinks and dropdown badges are color-coded by target type (character vs session) to keep references scannable in both drafting and rendered views
 - Mentioned characters are auto-selected for the session’s attendee list to keep relationships in sync
 - Session names are normalized to title case when saved so campaign and dashboard views stay consistent even if inputs vary
+- Sessions linked to campaigns automatically sync their organization affiliations, while standalone sessions can be attached directly to organizations for dashboard filtering

 #### Sessions Index